short story (7 min read)

-Yet times move on, no longer in the midst of our glory days when our kind were celebrated and respected by the masses.
-In the past we were seen as guiding lights, the woman of wisdom they cherished and honoured.
-The fascination with the Christ Lord changed everything - slowly but surely our kind became hunted, tortured and burned by those doing the Lord’s ‘good’ work.
+Yet times move on, no longer in the midst of our glory days when our kind was celebrated and respected by the masses.
+In the past, we were seen as guiding lights, the woman of wisdom they cherished and honoured.
+The fascination with the Kinshine changed everything - slowly but surely our kind became hunted, tortured and burned by those doing Aurora’s ‘good’ work.

 Now the last of us that remain have immigrated to this miserable piece of land, the Brown Fields - a dusty and lifeless plain with only a handful of cabins and bitter hags that sit inside them, their only excitement found in planning what malicious acts to carry out next.
 Guorun has been missing for many a year, some thought dead, some thought exiled to the Ice Peaks in the North.

-Volva was the first to arrive, I wasn’t surprised, she didn’t hold much activity asides from this annual gathering but unfortunately her company was about as welcome as a skin ripping session with a blunt dagger.
-She was a skinny, hairless character that felt about as comfortable with chatting with others as she did existing underneath her own shrivelled skin.
-It wasn’t all her fault, the poor creature was born without any business downstairs or vessel to give birth, it was a dark cloud that followed her around since her birth where she couldn’t be defined as man or woman but became stuck as an unhappy mix in between.
-I couldn’t hate her, she meant no harm yet her early arrival meant I was subjected to her constant attempts at reaching out and fascinating me with her herbal wild-bush remedies, when all I wanted to do was get on with the preparations.
+Volva was the first to arrive, I wasn’t surprised, she didn’t hold much activity asides from this annual gathering but unfortunately, her company was about as welcome as a finger slicing session with a blunt dagger.
+She was a skinny, hairless character that felt about as comfortable with chatting with others as she did living underneath her own shrivelled skin.
+It wasn’t all her fault, the poor creature was born without any business downstairs or vessel to give birth, it was a dark cloud that followed her around ever since her beginnings, where she couldn’t be defined as man or woman but became stuck as an unhappy mix in between.
+I couldn’t hate her, she meant no harm yet her early arrival meant I was subjected to her constant attempts at reaching out and fascinating me with her herbal wild-bush remedies when all I wanted to do was get on with the preparations.

-Thank Freyia then that Venhilda the Mud Witch arrived soon after.
+Thank Freya then that Venhilda the Mud Witch arrived soon after.
 She emerged from the borders of the Plush Wilds, dragged on a cart by her trusty Larson, her wild boar companion.
-She carried a belly and bosom almost as big as her heart, with a permanent smile and rose-tinted blubber that could cheer up even the coldest of dispositions,.
+She carried a belly and bosom almost as big as her heart, with a permanent smile and rose-tinted blubber that could cheer up even the coldest of dispositions.
 She spent her days in an oozy mud patch south of here that connected to the Plush Wilds.
 It was considered an open sanctuary for any wounded or sick creatures, where her motherly care would nurse them back to health.
-Larson also bared a satchel of of fruits and sweet-root (oh, how Venilda loved her sweet-root).
-Her presence cheered things up and livened them as the sun set and a handful of other forgettable witches arrived.
+Larson also carried a satchel of fruits and sweet-root (oh, how Venilda loved her sweet-root).
+Her presence cheered things up as the sunset and a handful of other forgettable witches arrived.

-The sole moment that got our blood pumping was an interruption by the Draken, the usually solitary creatures aimlessly grouped together, all attracted by the flames of the bonfire, they floated forward in a sleepy like state hungry for souls.
-Those mindless bastards didn’t know what they got into as a flaming ball from my staff tumbled several, then a piercing Scream Spell from Mara sent the rest scattering - they now know better than to approach a gang of witches in the Brown Fields.
-It was a strange moment that brought a new feeling - the loneliness melted away for a moment and the animosity was lost, our group was small, but it was one that was bound together.
-Yet the emotion was fleeting and quickly forgotten, and soon after the night winded down just as the bonfires flames.
-Sure we killed those two pathetic goat at the chime of night’s middle, but done out of routine and not ecstatic cheer, and soon the group shuffled off in their different directions, most tired and unenthused - just another passing that had passed.
+The sole moment that got our blood pumping was an interruption by the Draken; the usually solitary creatures aimlessly grouped together, all attracted by the flames of the bonfire, they floated forward in a drowsy state hungry for souls.
+Those mindless bastards didn’t know what they got into to as a flaming ball from my staff tumbled several, then a piercing Scream Spell from Mara sent the rest scattering - they now know better than to approach a gang of witches in the Brown Fields.
+It was a strange moment that brought a new feeling - the loneliness melted away for a breath and the animosity was lost, our group was small, but it was one that was bound together.
+Yet the emotion was fleeting and quickly forgotten, and soon after the night winded down just as the bonfire's flames.
+Sure, we killed those two pathetic goats at the chime of night’s middle, but done out of routine and not ecstatic cheer, and soon the group shuffled off in their different directions, most tired and unenthused - just another passing that had passed.